turbits/gwafa-tts/README.md

 - Card graphics and Tabletop Simulator adaptation by @turbits (2023)

 ## Dear Tom
-if you dont want this to exist, please let me know
+if, at any time, you dont want this to exist please let me know

 ## what is this
 ![](/literature/gwafa_rule_1.jpeg)